-There is very little recovery involved with an injection snoreplasty, if any.
-In general the treatment itself is almost as simple as getting a Novocain shot in preparation for a tooth filling.
-Once the stiffening agent is injected, the doctor may keep you for several minutes to make sure there is no immediate reaction with the injection fluid.
+There is very little recovery involved with an injection snoreplasty if any.
+In general, the treatment itself is almost as simple as getting a Novocain shot in preparation for a tooth filling.
+Once the stiffening agent is injected, the doctor may keep you for several minutes to make sure there is no immediate reaction to the injection fluid.
 After that, you can simply leave the doctor’s office and return to school or work as planned for the remainder of the day.
 You will have a slightly sore throat for a few days, but the recovery time for this procedure is much less than that of a tonsillectomy or adenoidectomy.
 It is not as invasive; therefore the recovery time is very minimal.

 What does the actual treatment involve?

 The 20-30 minute treatment is very basic.
 1. The doctor numbs the upper throat with a topical numbing agent.
 2. A stiffening sclerosing agent is injected into the top of the mouth right in front of the uvula or upper palate.
 3. You can wait patiently for a few minutes until the doctor approves you can leave the office.
-Once the agent is injected, a small blister will form over the next fews days and scar tissue will develop in that area.
+Once the agent is injected, a small blister will form over the next few days and scar tissue will develop in that area.
 The mouth tissue hardens from the scar tissue, which retracts the uvula forward thus eliminating the palatal flutter that is the ultimate cause of snoring.

 What is a sclerosing agent?

 A sclerosing agent is a solution that contains an irritant substance that will disrupt the space or area where it is injected.
-The actual contents are not harmful, however it is meant to irritate the upper portion of your mouth just as a cut or wound would –eventually forming a scar or scar tissue.
+The actual contents are not harmful, however, it is meant to irritate the upper portion of your mouth just as a cut or wound would –eventually forming a scar or scar tissue.
 The most common sclerosing agent used on a treatment such as this is Sotradecola.
 Once the scar tissue forms, it becomes hard and makes the upper palette stiff; thus reducing or eliminating snoring.